mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Deep beneath the surface of Aehahr is a second research facility, this one run solely by the Khaukhearl and their vassals.
-While relics of the fabled Ancients were found in Aslan space, the centre of Ancient activity is believed to be somewhere in the Spinward Marches and the Aslan have found far more traces of the Ancients on worlds coreward of the Great Rift.
+While relics of the fabled Ancients were found in Aslan space, the center of Ancient activity is believed to be somewhere in the Spinward Marches and the Aslan have found far more traces of the Ancients on worlds coreward of the Great Rift.
 This second research facility is